glytching/junit-extensions/docs/systemProperty.md

 }
 ```

-Quite verbose.
-Instead you can use the `SystemPropertyExtension`, this extension is engaged by adding the `@SystemProperty` annotation (or its repeating equivalent: `@SystemProperties`) to a test case or a test method.
+These approaches will work but they are verbose and brittle.
+The `SystemPropertyExtension` allows you to _declare_ this behaviour by adding the `@SystemProperty` annotation (or its repeating equivalent: `@SystemProperties`) to a test case or a test method.
 This annotation allows you to declare:

-- The system property name
+- `name`: the system property name
-- The system property value
+- `value`: The system property value

 #### Examples

 ###### Class Level System Property

 ```
-@SystemProperty(key = "x", value = "y")
+@SystemProperty(name = "x", value = "y")
 public class MyTest {

     @Test